Matthew Lloyd: Media work

 Lloyd signed with the Network Ten AFL team as an expert commentator for the 2010 and 2011 AFL seasons on Channel Ten and One HD (he had already provided special commentary during various matches of the 2009 AFL season for the network), until Ten Sport lost the rights at the end of the 2011 AFL season.
-He also worked for radio station SEN, was a co-host of The Game Plan on One HD during 2011 and continued working for The Age.
+He also worked for radio station SEN, was a co-host of The Game Plan on One HD during 2011, and continued working for The Age.

 Lloyd's autobiography (co-authored with Andrew Clarke), Straight Shooter, was released in July 2011.

 After Network Ten lost the AFL broadcasting rights, Lloyd joined the Nine Network for 2012 to be a panelist on The Footy Show and The Sunday Footy Show.
 He also left SEN to join 3AW's AFL special comments team.

 In 2013, he joined Footy Classified as a panelist alongside Gary Lyon, Craig Hutchison and Caroline Wilson; as well as continuing his regular roles on The Sunday Footy Show and 3AW Football.
 Lloyd is also a recurring panelist on The Footy Show and on occasion appears on Nine News Melbourne to provide insights into the weekly round of matches.

+In March 2022, Lloyd announced on Footy Classified that he had Bell's palsy, a form of facial paralysis.

 Coaching career

-On 14 November 2014 it was announced that Lloyd would return to the Essendon Football Club as a part-time forwards coach, working closely with the club's forwards.
+On 14 November 2014, it was announced that Lloyd would return to the Essendon Football Club as a part-time forwards coach, working closely with the club's forwards.

+He currently coaches the school football side at Haileybury College in Melbourne.

 Personal life

 Lloyd's parents are John and Bev Lloyd.
 John Lloyd played 29 games for Carlton from 1965–1967 and coached the Braybrook Football Club to three premierships.
 The family moved to Scotland for three years because of John Lloyd's work and it was there that Lloyd played rugby and soccer for his Currie club.

 Lloyd has two older brothers, Simon, who is an assistant coach at the Geelong Football Club, and Brad, who is a former Hawthorn player (and former captain of the Williamstown Football Club) and now head of football at the Carlton Football Club, as well as one older sister, Kylie, who is the Finance Manager at Nine Network Australia.

 On 9 November 2002, Lloyd married his childhood sweetheart, Lisa-Marie Caparello, usually known as "Lisa", at Xavier College Chapel.
-Their wedding was covered by New Idea magazine and a documentary of the day, titled One Day in November, was also aired on Fox Footy Channel.
+Their wedding was covered by New Idea magazine, and a documentary of the day, titled One Day in November, was also aired on Fox Footy Channel.

 Lisa Lloyd appeared on The Footy Show's singing competition, Screamers, in 2005 and was also a regular presenter on Fox Footy's Living With Footballers.

-The Lloyds have three children; Jaeda Ruby (born December 2006), Kira Grace (born September 2009) and Jacob Matthew (born November 2012).
+The Lloyds have three children: Jaeda Ruby (born December 2006), Kira Grace (born September 2009) and Jacob Matthew (born November 2012).